This is the road which leads you to where we work: the studio is just to the right of that 3-storey farm-house.

 You can get the tips and techniques – this is an excellent way to improve your glass painting skills.
 First step is to get this free e-book on the 6 essential tools and how to hold them: you can download your copy here.

-You can spend time browsing this site.
+Browsing this site.
 It’s packed with technique and insight into kiln-fired stained glass painting.
-See this great overview right here.
+The video blog is here.

 Come and learn with us at the studio, starting with a two-day intensive foundation course where you’ll learn how to do all your water-based glass painting in just one firing.